dafny-lang/dafny/docs/_includes/Grammar.md

 consist of any characters (including newline characters) except that two successive double quotes represent one quote character inside the string.
-This is the mechanism for escaping a double quote character, which is the only character needing escpaing in a verbatim string.
+This is the mechanism for escaping a double quote character, which is the only character needing escaping in a verbatim string.

 ## Low Level Grammar Productions